trailscout/Lessons-Learned/README.txt

 There is text here in this file.
+Test